webmachinelearning/webnn/device-selection-explainer.md

 ## Key use cases and requirements

-Design decisions should take the following into account:
+Design decisions may take the following into account:

 1. Allow the underlying platform to ultimately choose the compute device.